feedpm/feed-docs/docs/css/ui-tips.md

 ### Contrast v/s Keyline

-A technique I've been using lately on panels to distinguish the titles instead of a keyline is using subtle contrast:
+A technique used on panels to distinguish the titles instead of a keyline is subtle contrast:

 [![Image](/img/contrast-keyline.png 'UI Tips')](/img/contrast-keyline.png)